Blog Layout

 Massage therapy relieves symptoms of stress and anxiety including muscle tension, increased heart rate and leaves you feeling deeply soothed and relaxed.
 Having a massage improves mood and relaxation while increasing confidence and self image.
 If you are experiencing stress, depression or anxiety massage can be an effective part of treatment.

 This is why we recommend booking massage therapy treatments at Leamington Therapy and Fitness Centre, and allow your stress to melt away.
-Our hot stone therapy, aromatherapy and deep tissue massage along with our Reflexology Treatments and acupuncture are the ideal methods of restoring balance and wellness to your mind and body.
+Our hot stone therapy, aromatherapy and deep tissue massage along with our reflexology treatments and acupuncture are the ideal methods for restoring balance and wellness to your mind and body.

 Our last Mind, Body & Soul event was such a success its back!